Anarion-zuo/GitBook_ML/classic-machine-learning/logistic-regression.md

 J(w) = -l(M) = \sum_{i=1}^N(\sum_{c=1}^Cy_{ic}w_c^Tx-\ln\sum_{c=1}^Ce^{w_{c'}^Tx})
 $$

-## Unbalanced Data Sample
+## Unbalanced Data Set

-Often, some categories give less data sample than other categories.
-When the difference of the amount of data sample is too significant, we may do something to balance the categories.
+Often, some categories give fewer data samples than other categories.
+When the difference of the amount of data samples is too significant, we may do something to balance the categories.

 ### Under-Sampling

-Randomly take a part of the larger sample as a sample, which might cause some damage of information and some error.
+Randomly take a part of the larger set as a set, which might cause some damage of information and some error.

 ### Over-Sampling

-Randomly repeatedly rake a part of the smaller sample as a sample, which might cause the weight of certain parts of the sample to be unjustly magnified and the model to lean upon those parts.
+Randomly repeatedly rake a part of the smaller sample to construct more samples in the set, which might cause the weight of certain parts of the sample to be unjustly magnified and the model to lean upon those parts.

 ### Easy-Ensemble